DIAGNijmegen/website-content/content/pages/projects/endoaid.md

 title: AI-assisted detection of endometrium (pre)malignancies in endometrium pipelle biopsies.
 groups: ai-for-health
 finished: false
 type: student
 picture: projects/endoaid.png
 template: project-single
-people: Thijs Gelton, Sanne Vermorgen, Francescio Ciompi
+people: Thijs Gelton, Sanne Vermorgen, Francesco Ciompi
 description: The development of model to detect (pre)malignancies in highly fragmented pipelle sampled biopsies.
-With the majority being false negatives, it is  of importance to yield a predictive model with 100% sensivity.
+With the majority being false negatives, it is of importance to yield a predictive model with
+100% sensivity.

 **Start date: 01-02-2022** <br>
 **End date: 31-07-2022**